Giphy for iOS gets keyboard integration and sticker maker, reveals TapSlash acquisition from early 2018

 The GIF that keeps on giving

-The humble GIF has been thriving for more than three decades since the file format was first introduced.
+The humble GIF has been thriving over the more than three decades since it was first introduced.
 This has been partially due to the rise of mobile messaging — why bother expressing an emotion in words when you can send a colorful looping video instead?

 Back in March, Google acquired GIF search platform Tenor, which had raised more than $30 million in funding.
 And Giphy itself has raised north of $150 million in funding since its inception in 2013, with big-name backers including GV, the venture arm of Google’s parent company Alphabet, DFJ, and Lightspeed.